hkust-taco/mlscript/README.md

 This repository shows the implementation of **simple-sub**, an alternative algorithm to MLsub for algebraic subtyping.

+## Running the tests

+Running the tests only requires the Scala Build Tool installed.
+In the terminal, run `sbt simplesubJVM/test`.

 ## Running the demo locally

 To run the demo on your computer, first change the line in `index.html` from: